SwetaVarshney21/Traffic-Prediction-System/README.md

 ## About Dataset
 📌Date:The Date column contains the date on which the data were recorded in the format DD/MM/YYYY.
 This temporal data allows us to track and analyze traffic patterns over different periods.<br>

 📌Day: The Day column specifies the weekday on which the data was collected.
 This helps in examining how traffic varies across different days of the week, providing insights into weekly traffic trends and peak periods.<br>

 📌Coded Day: Each day of the week is assigned a numerical code, simplifying the data analysis and model training processes.
-The coding is as follows:
+The coding is as follows:<br>

 Monday: 1
 Tuesday: 2